 Income may include Social Security, Railroad Retirement, pensions, interest and other sources and is counted before any Medicare payments are made.
 Resources may include personal property, bank accounts, CDs, bonds, stocks and more.
 If an individual’s income or resources exceed these amounts but they are considered medically needy, certain deductions may still qualify him or her for Medicaid on a “spend down” basis.
 Others whose income is over the guidelines might be expected to pay a portion of their medical expenses, known as their “Share of Cost.”
 An individual may be found ineligible for Medicaid if they dispose of a resource or sell it for less than fair market value.

-A single person is allowed to retain up to $4,000 ($2,000 in Iowa) in resources and still be eligible for Medicaid.
+A single person is allowed to retain up to $4,000 in resources and still be eligible for Medicaid.
 Certain resources are exempt:

-- The home is exempt (up to $603,000 value) as long as the person remains in his or her home.
+- The home is exempt as long as the person remains in his or her home.
 If the single person later moves into a nursing home permanently, they would need to sell the home and spend the proceeds on care.

 - One car is exempt regardless of its value.